Ink Fish Bar Camden Market

 I went with a regular portion, which only came with one mayo of your choice.
 That vibrant orange-coloured dollop of mayo on the side was the smoked chilli mayo.
 It featured a subtle hint of chilli and was a nice complement to the squid.
 Other mayo flavours include wild garlic and miso, and you can have all three if you order the sharing portion at £10.

-Review Summary
+Ink Fish Bar Review Summary

-What meant to be an exciting return to an old favourite turned out to be an underwhelming experience.
+What was meant to be an exciting return to an old favourite turned out to be an underwhelming experience.
 It was a shame really.
 This is not to say it’s bad but it just seemed to have missed that drawing spark in the food and flavours.
 If you’re looking for a halal fish & chips spot in Camden, Ink Fish Bar is certainly an option but I wouldn’t recommend getting out of the way to make a visit.

 Looking for halal food options in Camden?
 Check these out too: